Forestry in New Zealand: Plantation forests

 Plantation forests of various sizes can now be found in all regions of New Zealand except Central Otago and Fiordland.
 In 2006 their total area was 1.8 million hectares, with 89% in Pinus radiata and 5% in Douglas fir (Pseudotsuga menziesii) Log harvesting in 2006 was 18.8 million m3, down from 22.5 million m3 in 2003.
 This is projected to rise as high as 30 million m3 as newer forests mature.
 The value of all forestry exports (logs, chips, sawn timber, panels and paper products) for the year ended 31 March 2006 was $NZ 3.62 billion, rising to $NZ 5 billion in 2018.
 Australia accounts for just over 25% of export value, mostly paper products, followed by Japan, South Korea, China and the United States.
 In 2018, wood products were New Zealand's third-biggest export (dairy products and meat were the larger), and forestry accounted for approximately 3% of national GDP, directly employing 20,000 people.
 On the global stage, the New Zealand forestry industry is a relatively small contributor in terms of production, accounting for 1% of global wood supply for industrial purposes.

+Deaths

+Figures from WorkSafe New Zealand show that forestry is the most dangerous job in New Zealand, with 56.73 fatalities per 100,000 workers.